Aquinas and Original Sin

 Perhaps the best place to clearly understand what is meant by 'original sin' is the Catechism of the Catholic Church.
 Its pages regarding original sin can be found here.
 Some of its wordage has been posted below:

 "396 God created man in his image and established him in his friendship.
 A spiritual creature, man can live this friendship only in free submission to God.
 The prohibition against eating 'of the tree of the knowledge of good and evil' spells this out: 'for in the day that you eat of it, you shall die.'
 The 'tree of the knowledge of good and evil' symbolically evokes the insurmountable limits that man, being a creature, must freely recognize and respect with trust.
-Man is dependent on his Creator, and subject to the laws of creation and to the moral norms that govern the use of freedom.
+Man is dependent on his Creator, and subject to the laws of creation and to the moral norms that govern the use of freedom.397 Man, tempted by the devil, let his trust in his Creator die in his heart and, abusing his freedom, disobeyed God's command.
+This is what man's first sin consisted of.
+All subsequent sin would be disobedience toward God and lack of trust in his goodness.

 398 In that sin man preferred himself to God and by that very act scorned him.
 He chose himself over and against God, against the requirements of his creaturely status and therefore against his own good.
 Constituted in a state of holiness, man was destined to be fully 'divinized' by God in glory.
 Seduced by the devil, he wanted to 'be like God', but 'without God, before God, and not in accordance with God'.